egehatirnaz/1g-katamino-CS319/README.md

 Improve the Game: Players have chance to add new solutions which did not forsee by designers.
 That also makes the game interactive.

+Game's Learning Machine: The machine inside the game will learn the player's actions and offer them new games according to their preferences.
+Also that will help players to add new solutions.
+Some solutions which is learned from some (more intellegent) players will expand the game solutions.
+These solutions will also be offered other players and make game more user-centered.

 ### References
 [1]"Description of Katamino". http://en.gigamic.com/game/katamino  [Accessed: 9 October,2018]